deep-finder/tirfm-deepfinder/README.md

 The clustering will convert the segmentation map (here `movie_segmentation.h5`) into an event list.
 The algorithm groups and labels the voxels so that all voxels of the same event share the same label, and each event gets a different label.
 The cluster radius is the approximate size in voxel of the objects to cluster.
 5 voxels is best for films with a pixel size of 160nm, for exocytose events of 1 second and of size 400nm.

+By default, the command will ignore all bright spots (replace label "1" with 0) and will replace exocytose events (label "2") to ones.
+Indeed, ExoDeepFinder is an exocytose event detector, so its output is only composed of exocytose events labelled with ones.
+Use the --keep_labels_unchanged option to skip this step and use the raw label map (segmentation) instead.
+This can be useful if you use your custom detector for example.

 #### Using napari-exodeepfinder